Kurrawong/rdfcon/README.md

          sdo:identifier "{warehouseId}"^^xsd:token .
    ```

-The above two examples showcase an equivalent conversion using the two available
+The above two examples will produce the same RDF.
-methods.

 > [!NOTE]
-> The two methods are not mutually exclusive.
+> These methods are not mutually exclusive!
 > Both methods can and should be used in tandom.
-There are limitations to each method
 > but in combination rdfcon should be able to handle most conversion scenarios.

 ### Custom functions

-Often you just can't avoid the need for some custom logic During a conversion.
+Often you will need some custom logic During a conversion.

-For this reason RDFCon allows you to define your own custom functions for use in
+RDFCon allows you to provide functions for use in the template string via the
+`templateFunctions` parameter.

-the template string.
-The custom functions must be written in Python, in a seperate python
+The custom functions must be written in Python, in a seperate file.
-file, and can be passed to the template via the `templateFunctions` parameter
-in the conversion spec.

 For example: